tfchurch/sumo-hakyll/pages/smt/problem-writing/index.md

 ## SSH keys

-If you already have set up SSH keys for SMT on your computer (e.g. if you used last year's repository), skip to the next section, [Configuring Git](#configuring-git).
+If you already have set up SSH keys for SMT on your computer (e.g. if you used last year's repository), skip to the next section, [Obtaining access](#obtaining-access-to-the-repository).

 Open a terminal for the next configuration steps.
 (If you're using msysgit on Windows, open up Git Bash to get a command prompt.)